Rossman360/journal/journal.md

 I think is a mistake when having a lot of greens.
 I ate that.
 It smelled a little funny, but tasted okay.
 Then I wrote in my journal.

+I wrote an alias that makes a copy of my bashrc in my bin folder, and then turned that folder into a git repository.
+I opened HBO Max and saw that the Phillies game would be broadcast, so I tuned into that, but there was a half-hour left of pre- game, so I watched the first episode of the latest season of South Park.

+. . .

+I watched the most of Phillies/D-Backs game, until the Phillies were about 8-0, and decided to turn it off.
+I think I mainly recited love mantras after that until I fell asleep.

+	-X.XVIII-

+I woke to the sound of Erica leaving the house, presumeably for coffee.
+I made an upstairs cup and drank it while contentedly looking at my phone.
+I started a huge load of laundry after that and then made a second cup downstairs and shot the breeze with Erica.
+We talked about temperature, small computers, Suzana, arrogance, tour, the Brew Pump, the metric system and chipmunks.
+I made a third coffee, came upstairs and wrote in my journal.